CDT Day 75: Rawlins, WY to Lone Tree Creek – Econolodge to Thunderstorm Tunnel Camp

 Total miles: 1322.5

-The Southern Wyoming odyssey continues.
-This time with paved road, instead of dirt, all day.
+The southern Wyoming odyssey continues.
+This time with pavement, instead of dirt, all day.
 The weather was the hero of the day, keeping temperatures reasonable and providing some top notch entertainment.
 It feels good to be hiking again after waaaaay too much time in Rawlins.

 We took one break in the shade of a water underpass.
 Around lunchtime we hopped a barbed wire fence to get to a BLM campground at Teton Reservoir, hoping to find some good water for drinking.
 Our map notes warned us that all surface water in this area is alkaline and not fit for consumption.
-This was no different.
-White crust rimmed the lake and the water tastes salty.
+This was reservoir fit that description.
+White crust rimmed the lake and the water tasted salty.
 Oh well, fresh water from a pipe in 8 miles.

 Podcasts and music passed the time before the next water, many miles away.
 Clouds returned bringing shade relief and a new lightshow safely south of us.
 We thought of our friends, a half day ahead, likely in the thick of it.
 We stopped once to eat the frozen burritos Spice packed out of town.

 The random water pipe at Lone Tree Creek was flowing well with some normal water.
 As it was just 8:30pm, we thought about hiking a few miles more, but decided to take advantage of the large tunnel below the road to camp, safe from any more storms that might blow through.
 And, wouldn’t you know it, it started raining before we had even got settled.
 The right decision.

 Pavement yesterday, pavement today, and pavement tomorrow.
 The miles go quick and at least we seem to have hit a good patch of cool weather to finish off this desert section.
 Colorado is close.
 The mountains are closer.